splynx/docs/files/en/crm/leads/leads.md

 - *Score* - A scoring function that can be used to score leads based on popularity.
 - *Type of billing* - option allows to choose between reccuring and prepaid (custom) billing.
 - *Date added* - the date when the lead was added into system.
 - *Comments / Tasks* - the panel with scheduled tasks for current lead.
+Put check mark to mark task as done.
 - *Communication* - the panel with the history of communication with lead.
 - *Maps* - the visual map based on the coordinates in Geo data field.
 - *Recent activities* - the timeline shows us live information about all changes of lead profile in system.